 This will increase your chances of getting the lowest possible rate given your situation.

-For more information about finding lenders and gathering the information they’ll ask you for, check out our upcoming post on preparing for a mortgage.
+For more information about finding lenders and gathering the information they’ll ask you for, check out our post on preparing for a mortgage.

 If you’re concerned about your ability to qualify for a mortgage or get a reasonable rate, don’t worry.
 At Divvy, we offer structured pathways to homeownership for people who have trouble qualifying for mortgages.
 That way, you can move into a home of your own today and automatically build up to buy it over time.
 Get started here!